Residential Rental Permit Program

 - Safeguard public health and safety by protecting residents from problems caused by substandard conditions

-Much of Temple Terrace’s housing was constructed 25 or more years ago and most properties are well-maintained and in good condition today.
+Much of Temple Terrace’s housing was constructed 30 or more years ago and most properties are well-maintained and in good condition today.
 However, an increasing number of dwellings are being used as rental units and some rental properties are not satisfactorily maintained.
-Poorly maintained property puts life and safety at risk.
+Poorly maintained property puts life & safety at risk.

-Enforcing the city’s Minimum Housing Code via the Residential Rental Permit Program is a proactive, effective approach designed to ensure safe, clean, and stable neighborhoods and improve the quality of rental housing.
+Enforcing the City’s Minimum Housing Code via the Residential Rental Permit Program is a proactive, effective approach designed to ensure safe, clean, and stable neighborhoods and to maintain quality rental housing.

-The City Council initiated this new citywide program that establishes a system for permitting all single-family rental properties (attached or detached) and all two- or three-family dwellings (townhouses, condos, and mobile homes) to certify a unit meets certain minimum housing and development standards.
-The Residential Rental Permit Program also provides for routine inspections and permit revocation if the city standards are not met.
+The City Council initiated this citywide program that establishes a system for permitting all single-family rental properties (attached or detached) and all two- or three-family dwellings including townhouses, condominiums, and mobile homes to certify all dwelling units meet certain minimum housing and development standards.

 These standards include: